viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 :::image type="content" source="./images/mcc-isp-create-node-form.png" alt-text="Screenshot of the Create Cache Node page with all information entered.":::

-Once you create the MCC node, it will display the installer instructions.
+Once you create the Connected Cache node, it will display the installer instructions.
 For more information on the installer instructions, see the [Install Connected Cache](#install-mcc) section.

 :::image type="content" source="./images/mcc-isp-success-instructions.png" alt-text="Screenshot of the Cache node successfully created with Connected Cache installer instructions.":::

 ### IP address space approval

 There are three states for IP address space.
-MCC configuration supports BGP and has automatic routing capabilities.
+Connected Cache configuration supports BGP and has automatic routing capabilities.

 - **Valid**: The IP address space is approved.